-Last month Mondelez announced its patent on soluble corn fibre for reduced sugar chocolate.
+Early 2020 Mondelez announced its patent on soluble corn fibre for reduced sugar chocolate.
 Soluble corn fibre can reduce sugar content in chocolate, while retaining similar levels of sweetness and leaving no aftertaste (Ingredients Network, 20 January 2020).
 Soluble corn fibre is an attractive solution to reduce sugar, as a recent study demonstrated that people would prefer to limit their sugar intake instead of replacing it with artificial sweeteners (Fooddive, 16 January 2020).

 By focussing on what is added instead of sugar, brands can give their product a transparent and positive image.
 Adding fruit ingredients for sweetness is gaining popularity too, as sugars from fruit are perceived to be naturally healthier and are therefore better accepted by consumers.